conejoninja/badger2040/README.md

 for 5 seconds, then release the `reset` button first while still holding the boot for another 5 seconds to reset the device and allow tinygo to flash the device.

+The device might disconnect after being flashed, you need to reset it each time before flashing it (e.g., for each step of the activity).